 Introduction to precast concrete:

-Precast members are made on construction sites or in casting yards located at some distance or in precast factories, then transported to the site.
+Precast members are made at construction sites or casting yards located at some distance or in precast factories, then transported to the site.

-The simplest form is hollow and solid concrete blocks used to construct external and internal load bearing or non load bearing walls, composite walls.
+The simplest form is hollow block and solid concrete block used to construct external and internal load-bearing walls, non-load-bearing walls, or composite walls.

 Types of precast concrete: